Electrical-Extrusion/sprint-4/Objective 8 - Extract HTTP Data.md

 ## I Do
 Until this point, we've focused heavily on the layers that make up a network.
 As a network security professional, you will need to not only understand these layers but also monitor your network for suspicious activity.

 The challenge for today will focus on utilizing packet sniffers to extract meaningful HTTP data from a .pcap session.
-Even encrypted packets contain, at the application level, URL information, file names, file types, and mor
+Even encrypted packets contain, at the application level, URL information, file names, file types, and more.
+By aggregating and filtering this information, you can start to understand what is happening on your network.

 ### Extracting URL
 URLs are ??!!?!?

 ### CGI Metadata
-Common Gateway Interface (CGI) is a protocol for web servers to ????
+Common Gateway Interface (CGI) is a protocol for web servers to move between what's doi

 ## We Do
 ### View all URLs accessed: